aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/how-to-add-group-shape-into-a-word-document/_index.md

 title: How to Add Group Shape into a Word Document in Python
 articleTitle: How to Add Group Shape into a Word Document
 linktitle: How to Add Group Shape into a Word Document
-description: "Add group shape into a document using python."
+description: "Add group shape into a document using Python."
 type: docs
 weight: 20
 url: /python-net/how-to-add-group-shape-into-a-word-document/